-Assam AHSEC HS 12th result 2018: How to check
+Assam AHSEC HS 12th result 2018 declared: How to check

 The minimum marks required to pass the Assam Higher Secondary Board examination is 20 marks in each subject.
 If the students score 70 per cent or above, they’ll qualify for the distinction.

-Last year, a total of 2.5 lakh candidates had appeared in the examination out of which a total of 1,94,069 students have appeared in the Arts stream while 37,350 in Science and 17,894 students in Commerce stream
+Last year, a total of 2.5 lakh candidates had appeared in the examination out of which a total of 1,94,069 students have appeared in the Arts stream while 37,350 in Science and 17,894 students in Commerce stream.

 Assam AHSEC HS result 2018: How to check